acbass49/Haiti_Earthquake_2010/README.md

 ## In this repository...

-I have the the training/testing data and a Rmarkdown and pdf of my final report.
+I have the the sample of the data (full dataset was much too large to include here!) and a Rmarkdown and pdf of my final report.
 This was a final school project in a graduate-level UVA data mining course.

 In my report, I train and test several machine learning algorithms in a classification problem to predict blue tarps in images.
 The report includes the testing of these methods: Logistic Regression, Ridge Regression, KNN, Linear Discriminant Analysis, Quadratic Discriminant Anaylsis, Random Forests, and various flavors of Support Vector Machines (linear, quadratic, and radial kernels).
 I generated a PDF from my Rmarkdown containing my code and a narrative with figures as I walk through my thought process of this project step-by-step.